rust-lang/prev.rust-lang.org/faq.md

 #### What are the differences between the different string types?

 `String` is an owned string type, while `&str` is a string slice.
-For a more detailed explanation, [check out the Rust book](https://doc.rust-lang.org/stable/book/).
+For a more detailed explanation, [check out the Rust book](https://doc.rust-lang.org/stable/book/strings.html).

 #### How do I do O(1) character access in a `String`?

-`str` implements both the `Index` and `IndexMut` traits, but because Rust strings are all UTF-8, and so it can be indexed exactly as you would expect.
-But if you do that, it comes with some serious caveats.
-Strings in Rust are all UTF-8 encoded, and O(1) access to characters is impossible in UTF-8.
-If you index by bytes as you normally would in ASCII strings you'll get a UTF-8 codepoint, which may or may not be an actual character.
-If you try to index a location that is not a valid UTF-8 boundary, the operation with panic, which makes it doubly unlikely that indexing is what you're looking for.
+Rust strings are UTF-8 encoded, and so one visual "character" may in fact be composed of multiple bytes of "code points."
+Rust provides several `String` methods which provide iterators over characters (`String::chars()`), bytes (`String::bytes()`), lines (`String::lines()`), and others which should perform as expected in O(n) time instead.

-If you are absolutely certain your string is in fact ASCII, you can get O(1) access by indexing the underlying buffer like so:
+If you are absolutely certain your string is in fact ASCII (and that each visual character is therefore one byte in size), you can get O(1) access by indexing the underlying buffer like so:

 ```rust
 let s = "This is a test.";
 let bytes = s.into_bytes();
 let c = bytes[2];  // 'i' character
 ```

-But remember that this operation is almost certainly wrong most of the time.

 #### Why are strings UTF-8 by default?